woodencross23/planet-crafter/README.md

-NOTICE: Create a backup (rar, zip eg.) of your whole savegame folder before copying this.
-Turn off steam cloud savegame for this game and restart everything before copying.
-You can turn on cloud later, when everything runs stable.
+NOTICE: Create a backup (e.g. a ZIP or RAR archive) of your entire save game folder before adding this save file.
+Disable Steam Cloud for Planet Crafter, close the game (and Steam if necessary), then copy the save file.
+Once everything is working correctly, you can enable Steam Cloud again.

 Finally I proudly present my late-game save file for Planet Crafter: